antronic/mongodb-migration-data-validation/README.md

 ## Disclaimer
 This software is not supported by MongoDB, Inc. under any of their commercial support subscriptions or otherwise.
 Any usage of these script is at your own risk.

-For any change requests or issues, it may require a MongoDB Professional Services engagement and mandate.
-Please contact your MongoDB Professional Services representative for any further questions.
+For any additional change requests or issues arising after the Professional Services engagement, a new MongoDB Professional Services engagement may be required.
+Please contact your MongoDB Professional Services representative for further assistance.